How to Study Abroad

 Millersville University students may study abroad in nearly every country worldwide.
 Although most students study abroad during their sophomore or junior year, students may study or participate in a professional international experience abroad, any time after completing 24 academic credits of study.

-MU Courses/Groups Abroad: If you are looking for a shorter study abroad experience, or a more guided experience, you can participate in a MU Course/Group Abroad.
-These are courses, service learning trips, or other experience offered and led by MU professors/staff who take a group of students abroad.
+If you are looking for a shorter study abroad experience, or a more guided experience, you can participate in a MU Course/Group Abroad.
+These are credit or non-credit service learning trips, courses or other guided experiences led by MU faculty or staff who take a group of students abroad.
 These can be for credit, typically 3-6 credits, or not for credit.

 Why Study Abroad?According to the Pennsylvania Council on International Education: